Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ### Create MongoDB Tokenizer Collection
 Here's where we get clever.
-We are trying to fit our model into less than 1GB of RAM, to do this, we are going to need to find a way to access the word-embedding's `index2word` and `word2index` lookup objects without loading them in RAM, like we did in training.
-To save our RAM, we are going to shove them into a database to be loaded into RAM only when a specific word is needed.
+We are trying to fit our model into less than 1GB of RAM, to do this, we are going to need to find a way to access the word-embeddings' `index2word` and `word2index` lookup objects without loading them in RAM, like we did in training.
+We are going to shove them into a database to be loaded into RAM only when a specific word is needed.

 Disk access is slower, but hey!
 I don't want to pay $40 a month for a hobby server, do you?

+To move the `word-embeddings` will take a few steps.
+First, we'll run a Python script to save the embeddings matching the context of our original training.
+Then, we will export those embeddings from our local MongoDB.
+Next, we'll move them to the remote server and import them into the MongoDB there.
+Simple!

 #### Install MongoDB Locally
-To create the word-embedding databases we will need to install MongoDB locally.
+To create the local word-embedding databases we will need to install MongoDB locally.
 This could vary based upon your OS.
 I've used homebrew to install on the Mac.

 * https://brew.sh/

 Here are instructions on installing MongoDB on the Mac:
 * [Install MongoDB](https://treehouse.github.io/installation-guides/mac/mongo-mac.html)

+Don't forget you'll need to start the MonogDB service before starting the next step.

 #### Create a Word Embedding Database
 Once you've installed it locally, here's the script I used to convert the `word_embeddings` into a MongoDB database.